tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/请求速率与性能优_intl.md

 <font color="red">2c32</font>-20170701/log121500.tar.gz
 </pre>

->!Since the key values in Tencent Cloud COS are indexed in the UTF-8 binary order, you may need to initiate 65,536 GET Bucket operations to obtain the original complete 20170701 prefix structure when performing the GET Bucket operation.
+>Since the key values in Tencent Cloud COS are indexed in the UTF-8 binary order, you may need to initiate 65,536 GET Bucket operations to obtain the original complete 20170701 prefix structure when performing the GET Bucket operation.

 ### Add enumerated value prefixes